DLCContent/CST1340-HTML/README.md

 o	Marks are awarded for use of XSL/t commands.

-# Note: These requirements are MANDETORY and must be met in order to achive a high grade.
-It would be desireable for everyone to be activly participating and adding onto the project for an even contribution.
+# Note: These requirements are MANDATORY and must be met in order to achive a high grade.
+It would be desirable for everyone to be activly participating and adding onto the project for an even contribution.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------